PARKINSON’S DISEASE PHYSIOTHERAPY IN LONDON AND ESSEX

 There are two main types of Parkinson’s Disease: Idiopathic and secondary Parkinsonism.
 Idiopathic tends to have no known causes, whereas secondary may be caused by a variety of factors, ranging from medications to head trauma.
 There are variations and subtypes under these two types.

-The progression of Parkinson's disease can vary from person to person, and not all individuals will experience all stages.
-Currently, the Unified Parkinson's Disease Rating Scale (UPDRS) is a rating tool used to gauge the severity and progression of Parkinson's disease.
+The progression of Parkinson’s disease can vary from person to person, and not all individuals will experience all stages.
+In the early stages, symptoms are usually mild and may not require immediate treatment.
+Certain medications, such as monoamine oxidase-B (MAO-B) inhibitors, are often considered in early Parkinson's disease to help increase dopamine levels.
+Currently, the Unified Parkinson’s Disease Rating Scale (UPDRS) is a rating tool used to gauge the severity and progression of Parkinson’s disease.
 It consists of six segments and is used for monitoring the response to medications.
+There is ongoing development of new physiotherapy approaches and regular updates to treatment guidelines as new evidence emerges.

 What are the main causes of Parkinson's Disease?